Here are two interesting statistics:

 - Hearing loss is very common, affecting 50 percent of U.S. adults over 60, two-thirds of adults over 70, and four of every five people 85 plus.

 - Yet fewer than 20 percent of people with hearing loss obtain treatment.

 So why the disparity between the large number of people who have hearing loss and the too few who decide to treat it?

-Cost certainly comes into play — hearing aids are an investment that many insurance policies don’t currently cover — but stigma, too, is a treatment barrier, as many people have, for a long time, equated the use of hearing aids with being old.
+Cost certainly comes into play — hearing aids are an investment that many insurance policies don’t currently cover — but stigma, too, is a treatment barrier, as many people have equated the use of hearing aids with devices that older people wear.

 The past is past

 How hearing aids looked in the past didn’t help with this perception.
 Typically big and almost always beige, nothing about them said “discreet” or “cutting edge”.
 Plus, until recently, few people went about their daily life with gadgets sticking in or on their ears.
 So when someone was wearing hearing aids, it caught our attention.

 But today’s hearing aids are discreet and come in an assortment of cool colors — yes, you can still choose beige if you want — and wearing things in our ears is so common today that no one looks twice if you’re sporting headphones or earbuds or hearing aids.

 Thanks to research and numerous scientific studies, we’re also much more aware of the impact untreated hearing loss has on our overall health and quality of life.
 We know, for instance, that untreated hearing loss is linked to decreased cognitive function, higher incidences of hospitalizations, depression and falls, and increased risk of social isolation and dementia.